*cough* *mmhmm* Is Your Throat Still Not Clear?

-Postnasal drip can be cause by anything from the common cold, a change in weather to a deviated septum.
-The increase in mucus is typically caused when the nasal lining is inflamed, irritated or in fight mode.
+Post-nasal drip can be caused by anything from the common cold, a change in weather to a deviated septum.
+The increase in mucus is typically caused when the nasal lining is inflamed, irritated, or in fight mode.

 - Change in weather or seasons